 Worship without sacrifice.” – 7 sins, Gandhi

 Do you have any such not-to-do list?
 Let’s create one.

-If as a manager you stop exploiting your subordinates, start caring about them and their families you can make your work place desirable.
+If as a manager you stop exploiting your subordinates, start caring about them and their families you can make your workplace desirable.
 When you let others grow, you can grow, even in your corporate ladder. growth is the law of life, it can go either towards good or bad.
 It’s your responsibility to turn it towards good.

 Care what you think – You are a product of your thoughts.
 You believe in things you think about.
-You become a person who were there in your thoughts much before you became.
+You become a person who was there in your thoughts much before you became.
 You can be as much powerful as you thought yourself to be, you can be as weak as well.

 I am not a word weaver like Gandhi, I need to borrow his mind-equation, probably no other lines could summarize this equation of life better.

 Your words become your actions,